kubermates-org/kubermates.github.io/content/docs/2025-08-21-celebrating-100-golden-kubestronauts.md

 external_url: https://www.cncf.io/blog/2025/08/21/celebrating-100-golden-kubestronauts/
 post_kind: link
 draft: false
-tldr: 'Posted on August 21, 2025 by Christophe Sauthier, Cloud Native Training and Certification Lead The Kubestronauts program has been growing at an incredible pace.
+tldr: 'What is a Golden Kubestronaut?
+Once a Golden, Always a Golden Growing Together as a Community Thank You!
+Posted on August 21, 2025 by Christophe Sauthier, Cloud Native Training and Certification Lead The Kubestronauts program has been growing at an incredible pace.
 We recently celebrated over 2000 kubestronauts across the globe, and today we’re excited to celebrate another milestone: over 100 Golden Kubestronauts have achieved Golden status in less than five months, thanks to their dedication and hard work.'
-summary: 'Posted on August 21, 2025 by Christophe Sauthier, Cloud Native Training and Certification Lead The Kubestronauts program has been growing at an incredible pace.
+summary: 'What is a Golden Kubestronaut?
+Once a Golden, Always a Golden Growing Together as a Community Thank You!
+Posted on August 21, 2025 by Christophe Sauthier, Cloud Native Training and Certification Lead The Kubestronauts program has been growing at an incredible pace.
 We recently celebrated over 2000 kubestronauts across the globe, and today we’re excited to celebrate another milestone: over 100 Golden Kubestronauts have achieved Golden status in less than five months, thanks to their dedication and hard work.
 One of the most inspiring aspects of the Golden Kubestronauts community is its global reach.
 With more than 100 Golden badges earned so far, we see representation from every corner of the world—spanning North and South America, Europe, Asia, and beyond.
 From Austria, Brazil, and Canada to India, Japan, and Singapore , and from